cabforum/servercert/docs/BR.md

 ##### 3.2.2.4.5 Domain Authorization Document

 Confirming the Applicant's control over the FQDN by relying upon the attestation to the authority of the Applicant to request a Certificate contained in a Domain Authorization Document.
 The Domain Authorization Document MUST substantiate that the communication came from the Domain Contact.
 The CA MUST verify that the Domain Authorization Document was either (i) dated on or after the date of the domain validation request or (ii) that the WHOIS data has not materially changed since a previously provided Domain Authorization Document for the Domain Name Space.

+For certificates issued on or after March 1, 2018, this method SHALL NOT be used for validation, and completed validations using this method SHALL NOT be used for the issuance of certificates.

 ##### 3.2.2.4.6 Agreed-Upon Change to Website